siriusctrl/COMP90024-CCC-notes/README.md

         - different alogrithm implementation different performance
     - use Linpack which is a fixed set of algorithms that doesn't reflect real world apps
         - e.g.: Twitter analytics
+- > [2014 Q3, 2015 Q4 C [1]] B) What features does the Edward HPC facility offer to allow utilization of multiple servers (nodes)?
+[2]
+    - firstly, they exist
+    - secondly, you can specify your slurm scripts, you can specify the cloud resources you need (nodes/threads/cores). allows you to express these
+- > [2014 Q3] C) Why is the accuracy of the wall time estimate important to Edward end users?
+[2]
+    - If too large, then the job might be queued in a longer time it actually needs
+    - If too small, then the job might be terminated before it finishes
+- > [2015 Q4] A) Explain the following terms in the context of high performance computing.
+    - > c.
+Wall-time [1]
+        - the time limit when you submit job that you think the job will finish by

 ## Week5 - Cloud Computing & ~~Getting to Grips with the University of Melbourne Research Cloud~~
 Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) <u>that can be rapidly provisioned and released with minimal management effort or service provider interaction</u> 可以通过最少的管理工作或服务提供者交互从而可以快速地配置和发布